-Risks associated with Investing in Structured Obligation (SO) & Credit Enhancement (CE) rated securities
+1. Risks associated with Investing in Structured Obligation (SO) & Credit Enhancements (CE) rated securities:

-The risks factors stated below for the Structured Obligations & Credit Enhancement are in addition to the risk factors associated with debt instruments.

-Credit rating agencies assign CE rating to an instrument based on any identifiable credit enhancement for the debt instrument issued by an issuer.
-The credit enhancement could be in various forms and could include guarantee, shortfall undertaking, letter of comfort, etc. from another entity.
-This entity could be either related or non-related to the issuer like a bank, financial institution, etc. Credit enhancement could also include additional security in form of pledge of shares listed on stock exchanges, etc. SO transactions are asset backed/ mortgage backed securities, securitized paper backed by hypothecation of car loan receivables, securities backed by trade receivables, credit card receivables etc. Hence, for CE rated instruments evaluation of the credit enhancement provider, as well as the issuer is undertaken to determine the issuer rating.
-In case of SO rated issuer, the underlying loan pools or securitization, etc. is assessed to arrive at rating for the issuer.
-Following risks are associated with CE and SO:

-- Liquidity Risk: SO rated securities are often complex structures, with a variety of credit enhancements.
-Debt securities lack a well-developed secondary market in India, and due to the credit enhanced nature of CE securities as well as structured nature of SO securities, the liquidity in the market for these instruments is adversely affected compared to similar rated debt instruments.
-Hence, lower liquidity of such instruments, could lead to inability of the scheme to sell such debt instruments and generate liquidity for the scheme or higher impact cost when such instruments are sold. - Credit Risk: The credit risk of debt instruments which are CE rated derives rating based on the combined strength of the issuer as well as the structure.
+- The risks factors stated below for the Structured Obligations & Credit Enhancements are in addition to the risk factors associated with debt instruments. - Credit rating agencies assign an SO rating to an instrument based on any identifiable credit enhancement for the debt instrument issued by an issuer.
+The credit enhancement could be in various forms and could include guarantee, shortfall undertaking from another entity.
+This entity could be either related or non-related to the issuer like a bank, financial institution, etc. Credit enhancement could include additional security in form of pledge of shares listed on stock exchanges, asset backed/ mortgage backed securities, securitized paper backed by hypothecation of car loan receivables, securities backed by trade receivables, credit card receivables etc. Additionally, certain issuances where cash flows are escrowed and used in a predetermined manner are also considered as Structured Obligations.
+Hence, for SO rated instruments evaluation of the credit enhancement provider, as well as the issuer is undertaken to determine the issuer rating. - Liquidity Risk: SO rated securities are often complex structures, with a variety of credit enhancements.
+Debt securities lack a well-developed secondary market in India, and due to the structured nature of SO securities, the liquidity in the market for these instruments is adversely affected compared to similar rated debt instruments.
+Hence, lower liquidity of such instruments, could lead to inability of the scheme to sell such debt instruments and generate liquidity for the scheme or higher impact cost when such instruments are sold. - Credit Risk: The credit risk of debt instruments which are SO rated derives rating based on the combined strength of the issuer as well as the structure.
 Hence, any weakness in either the issuer or the structure could have an adverse credit impact on the debt instrument.
-The weakness in structure could arise due to inability of the investors to enforce the structure due to issues such as legal risk, inability to sell the underlying collateral or enforce guarantee, etc. In case of SO transactions, comingling risk and risk of servicer increases the overall risk for the securitized debt or assets backed transactions.
-Therefore, apart from issuer level credit risk such debt instruments are also susceptible to structure related credit risk.
+The weakness in structure could arise due to ability of the investors to enforce the structure due to issues such as legal risk, inability to sell the underlying collateral or enforce guarantee, etc. Therefore, apart from issuer level credit risk such debt instruments are also susceptible to structure related credit risk.